-Bidder must check all boxes below, unless an exception has been taken as to a particular item and included on the Bidder's Exceptions, Clarifications, Amendments form.
+Bidder must accept and check all boxes below in accordance with Exhibit A-1 and A-2, unless an exception has been taken as to a particular item and included on the Bidder's Exceptions, Clarifications, Amendments form.
 Failure to do so may be viewed as a material deviation from the requirements of this RFP, and may result in disqualification of the bid proposal.